What are the hygiene routines now that the pandemic is over?

 Can I stay with my child?

-For many art-K studios, parents are still not allowed into the studios for Covid-19 safety reasons.
+- Parents are not allowed into the studios for reasons of managing the child friendly environment and for security (DBS check) reasons.
 We will discuss with you after the trial what your child has created in the session and be available to chat before the class next week if you have any questions.
 All teaching staff are DBS checked and trained in health and safety and child safeguarding.

 Can I pay by bank transfer?